Bankruptcy costs and Surplus income payments

 How surplus income payment amounts are calculated

 To allow Canadians to maintain a reasonable standard of living during the bankruptcy process, the government has set net monthly income thresholds that allow Canadians to maintain a reasonable standard of living during the bankruptcy process.
-The surplus income thresholds that are set by the Superintendent of Bankruptcy are derived from the low income cutoffs (LICO), released by Statistics Canada.
+The surplus income thresholds set by the Superintendent of Bankruptcy are derived from the low income cutoffs (LICO), released by Statistics Canada.

 2013 surplus income standards: